 Background: Juniperus procera and Majra honey are well-known as a folk medicine in many countries.

 Methods: Juniperus procera water leaves extract and 20% Majra honey were prepared.
-Both the extract and honey were used separately to synthesis AgNPs.
+Both the extract and honey were used separately to synthesize AgNPs.
 AgNPs were characterized using UV/Vis spectrophotometry and electron microscopy.
 Bioactive molecules in honey and the extract were explored using Fourier Transform Infrared (FT-IR) spectroscopy.
-Protein profile of honey was explores using Sodium Dodecyl Sulfate-Polyacrylamide Gel Electrophoresis (SDS-PAGE) and honey sugar content was determined using High Performance Liquid Chromatography (HPLC).
+Protein profile of honey was explored using Sodium Dodecyl Sulfate- Polyacrylamide Gel Electrophoresis (SDS-PAGE) and honey sugar content was determined using High- Performance Liquid Chromatography (HPLC).
 Biological activities of honey and the extract were tested.

-Results: Results demonstrated the ability of the extract/honey to produce AgNPs in a spherical shape.
+Results: The results demonstrated the ability of the extract/honey to produce AgNPs in a spherical shape.
 The extract/honey contained many functional groups.
 SDS-PAGE of Majra honey showed many protein bands.
 HPLC revealed honey is of good quality and no external additives are added to it.
-The extract and extract+AgNPs inhibited the growth of normal rat splenic cells’ growth while honey stimulated it.
+The extract and extract+ AgNPs inhibited the growth of normal rat splenic cells while honey stimulated it.
 The extract+honey turned stimulatory to the splenic cells’ growth and significantly diminished the inhibitory potential of the extract containing AgNPs.
 Both the extract and honey have antimicrobial activities, this potential increased in the presence of AgNPs.
 Honey and Honey+AgNPs inhibited HepG2 cancer cell proliferation while Hela cell growth inhibited only with honey+AgNPs.